 This rice will keep in the refrigerator for 4-5 days if kept in an airtight container.

 You can freeze it in an airtight container for 4-6 months.
-It seems to change texture a little, though.
+It seems to change texture after being frozen, though.
 I really prefer it fresh so I try to use it all up as soon as possible.

 What Do You Serve with This Rice?